 We can group the Sabino1 pattern into two different categories:

-Horses with one copy of the SB1 allele express varying degrees of the sabino 1 markings, which are the irregular markings on the face, legs, and body areas like the belly and flanks.
+Horses with one copy of the SB1 allele express varying degrees of the sabino 1 pattern, which are the irregular patches on the face, legs, and body areas like the belly and flanks.
 The edges of the white patches are roaned.
-Eyes are usually brown.
+The eyes are usually brown.

 Horses with two copies of the SB1 allele are typically at least 90% white.
 Again, the eyes are usually brown.

-The term “sabino-white” is used to distinguish homozygous sabino horses (SB1/SB1) from dominant white horses, which need only a single copy of a “white” W allele to have a white coat.
+The term “sabino-white” is used to distinguish homozygous sabino horses (SB1/SB1) from Dominant White horses, which need only a single copy of the white W allele to have a white coat.

-Even though Sabino 1 homozygotes can be completely white, they are not linked to lethal white health issues like the lethal white syndrome in Overo horses or embryonic lethal in Dominant White horses.
+Even though Sabino1 homozygotes can be completely white, they are not linked to the lethal white syndrome (seen on Frame Overos) or embryonic lethal problem (seen in Dominant whites).

 The names of alleles for Sabino-like patterns